Colette Daiute

 Colette Agnes Daiute is an American developmental and educational psychologist known for her research on human development under conditions of adversity and in rapidly changing environments.
 She studies how the social emotional development of children, youth and adults interacts with circumstances including social displacement, migration, discrimination, and economic inequality.

-Daiute is a professor in the Ph.D. programs of psychology, educational psychology, and urban education at the CUNY Graduate Center, and is the co-founder and coordinator of the qualitative research methods concentration.
+Daiute is a Distinguished Professor in the Ph.D. programs of psychology, educational psychology, and urban education at the CUNY Graduate Center, and is the co-founder and coordinator of the qualitative research methods concentration.
 She is the author of multiple books on narrative inquiry and human development in challenging and rapidly changing contexts.

 Honors and awards

+Colette Daiute is recipient of the "Distinguished Contributions to Developmental Science Award" of the Jean Piaget Society for the Study of Knowledge and Development.
 Daiute was elected as a lifetime member of the National Academy of Education in 2021.
 In 2022, Daiute was named a Fulbright Specialist on projects related to social change and human development under extreme hardship.
 Supported by a Fulbright grant shared with the University of Naples Federico II Law School, Daiute has worked with lawyers and their asylum seeking clients to improve the credible fear interview process.

 Daiute was Vice President of the Jean Piaget Society for the Study of Knowledge and Development from 2002 to 2008, and President of the Society in 2017.
 She is host and producer of the Jean Piaget Society podcast series "How Ideas Travel" which engages researchers from different countries in discussions about how ideas develop across generations.